Environmental impact of pharmaceuticals and personal care products: Nail polish

 In nail salons, employees can be exposed to dozens of chemicals found in nail polish and nail polish removers.
 Nail polishes have many ingredients which are considered toxic, including solvents, resins, colorants and pigments, among others.
-In the early 2000's some of the toxic components found in nail polish (toluene, formaldehyde and dibutyl phthalate) started being replaced by other substances.
-One of the new components was triphenyl phosphate which is known as a endocrine-disrupting plasticizer.
+In the early 2000s some of the toxic components found in nail polish (toluene, formaldehyde and dibutyl phthalate) started being replaced by other substances.
+One of the new components was triphenyl phosphate which is known as an endocrine-disrupting plasticizer.
 Now many labels are available including not only 3-Free but higher, for example 5-Free or 12-Free.
-There are few studies on the possible health outcomes of nail polish exposures; these include skin problems, respiratory disorders, neurologic disorders, and reproductive disorders.
+Studies on the possible health outcomes of nail polish exposures identify risks such as skin problems, respiratory disorders, neurologic disorders, and reproductive disorders.

 Nail polish remover

 Nail polish remover has the ability to enter bodies of water and soil after entering landfills or by precipitation, such as rain or snow.
 However, due to acetone's high volatility, most of it that enters the bodies of water and soil will evaporate again and re-enter the atmosphere.
 Not all of the acetone molecules will evaporate again, and so, when acetone remains in the bodies of water or soil, a reaction will occur.
 Nail polish remover evaporates easily because acetone's intermolecular forces are weak.
 An acetone molecule can't attract other acetone molecules easily because its hydrogens are not slightly positive.
 The only force that holds acetone molecules together is its permanent dipoles which are weaker than hydrogen bonds.

 Since nail polish remover is a solvent, it will dissolve in water.
 When acetone dissolves in water, it hydrogen bonds with water.
 The more nail polish remover that enters the hydrosphere will increase the concentration of acetone and then increase the concentration of the solution created when acetone and water bonds.
 If enough nail polish remover is disposed, it can reach the lethal dose level for aquatic life.

 Nail polish remover can also enter the lithosphere by landfills and by precipitation.
 However, it will not bind to the soil.
 Microorganisms in the soil will decompose acetone.
 The consequence of microorganisms decomposing acetone is the risk it has to cause oxygen depletion in bodies of water.
 The more acetone readily available for microorganism decomposition leads to more microorganisms reproduced and thus oxygen depletion because more microorganisms use up the available oxygen.

 When nail polish remover evaporates, acetone enters the atmosphere in the gaseous phase.
 In the gaseous phase, acetone can undergo photolysis and breakdown into carbon monoxide, methane, and ethane.
 When temperatures are between 100 - 350 degrees Celsius, the following mechanism occurs: